JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/core-rules.md

 | 10          | Sundered: An appendage is torn off, crippled, or useless.
 (The Warden will tell you which.)
 Then make a WIL save.
 If you pass, increase your max WIL by 1d6.                                                                |
 | 11          | Mortal Wound: You are deprived and out of action.
 You die in one hour unless healed.
 Upon recovery, roll 2d6.
 Take the new result as your max HP.                                                                         |
 | 12          | Doomed: Death seemed ever so close, but somehow you survived.
 If your next save against critical damage is a fail, you die horribly.
 If you pass, roll 3d6.
 If the total is higher than your max HP, take the new result. |

+## Feats
+After using a Feat the user must pass a Save or become Strained, unable to perform Feats until they have a breather.
+Each Feat can only be used once per Attack by each combatant involved.

+### SMITE - _Release your fury_
+- Use before rolling a melee Attack.
+- The Attack gains either +d12 or Blast.
+- Pass a Strength Save or become Strained.

+### FOCUS - _Create an opening to exploit_
+- Use after rolling an Attack.
+- Perform a Gambit without using a die.
+- Pass an Agility Save or become Strained.

+### DENY - _Rebuff an attack before it lands_
+- Use after an Attack roll against you or an ally within arm’s reach.
+- Discard one Attack die.
+- Pass a Spirit Save or become Strained.

+## Gambits
+Attackers may discard any number of Attack dice of 4 or higher to perform Gambits, each causing one of the effects below.
+The affected foe must be a target of the original attack.

+For Gambits other than Bolster and Move the target receives a Strength Save to ignore the effect.
+- **Bolster** the Attack for +1 total Damage
+- **Move** after the Attack, even if you already moved or are unable to move
+- **Repel** a foe away from you
+- **Stop** a foe from moving next turn
+- **Impair** a weapon on their next turn
+- **Trap** a shield until your next turn
+- **Dismount** a foe
+- **Other** effect of a similar level of impact

+If a die of 8 or higher is used in melee then a **Strong Gambit** is performed and the attacker chooses **one** of the following:
+- **No Save** is granted to the target
+- **Greater effect** such as disarming an item, breaking a wooden shield or weapon, or removing a helm.
+This does not increase the Damage from Bolster.

 ## Magic